radj307/307lib/docs/mainpage.md

 	Experimental wrapper for the \<Windows.h\> header that includes it within a namespace to avoid polluting global.
 	Unfortunately, since most/all other libraries just include \<Windows.h\> in the global namespace this often will not work correctly.
 	It also undefines many of the \<Windows.h\> macros.

+- xRand.hpp
+	Provides a wrapper for \<random\> library functions.

+- process.hpp
+	Contains the process namespace & Proc object, which can be used to execute shell commands.